Product recalls have been issued by Lidl, Tesco, and Sainsbury’s, including butter containing metal.

 In many cases, a receipt is not even required to receive a refund because these products were sold incorrectly and may be dangerous.

-According to The Mirror, butter that may contain small pieces of metal and ice creams that may contain plastic are among the products mentioned in the latest warnings.
+Butter, which may contain small pieces of metal, and ice creams that may contain plastic are among the products mentioned in the latest warnings, according to The Mirror.

 Visit the Food Standards Agency’s website to stay up to date on the latest recall announcements.